On the renormalization-group analysis of the SM: loops, uncertainties, and vacuum stability: Initial conditions for RG equations and different PT orders

-To estimate theoretical uncertainty, we select several values of $\acute\mu$ near the electroweak scale\footnote{Specifically, we consider the set $\{\mu_0\cdot2^{-1},\,\mu_0\cdot2^{-14/15},\, ... \mu_0,\, ... \mu_0\cdot2^{14/15},\,\mu_0\cdot2\}$ (``logarithmic grid'').} $\mu_0=173.22\,\GeV$.
-In the given order $L_g L_y L_\lambda$, for each value of $\acute\mu$ we find the \MSbar\ parameters using a modified version of the original \SMDR\ function {\tt Fit\_Inputs()}, and then compute their values $a^{\to\mu_0}$ at $\mu_0$ by solving the corresponding RGE in the SM on the interval $(\acute\mu,\mu_0)$.
-Figures~\ref{fig:gauge_weak_th_unc}-\ref{fig:lambda_th_unc} show the dependence of $a^{\to\mu_0}(\acute\mu)$ treated as functions of $\acute \mu$ in the various PT orders considered.
-The difference between $a^{\to\mu_0}(\acute\mu)$ obtained for different $\acute\mu$ can serve as an estimate of theoretical uncertainty in the given order.
 Obviously, $a^{\to\mu_0}(\mu_0)$ is identical to a direct calculation of {\tt Fit\_Inputs()} at the scale $\mu_0$ (without RG running).
 As we see, the dependence $a^{\to\mu_0}(\acute\mu)$ is not necessarily monotonic, although it is quite smooth.
 In an idealized situation when all PT contributions are taken into account, $a^{\to\mu_0}(\acute\mu)$ should not depend on $\acute\mu$, at which the extraction of running \MSbar\ parameters from \onshell\ quantities occurs.
 Such a tendency is indeed observed in the plots: with an increase in the number of loops, the dependence on $\acute\mu$ weakens.

-It can also be seen from the figures that, despite the use of higher orders for the Yukawa and gauge constants, taking into account only the one-loop approximation for $a_\lambda$ can significantly increase the dependence of $a^{\to\mu_0}$ on $\acute\mu$, i.e., such an approach leads to larger theoretical uncertainties (an exception is the strong coupling constant $a_3$, which weakly depends on the behavior of $a_\lambda$).
-In addition, the figures show how the ``central value'' $a^{\to\mu_0}(\mu_0)$ obtained at $\acute\mu=\mu_0$ shifts with increasing number of loops.
+In particular, we can see that the theoretical uncertainties of some parameter exhibit significant dependence only on the accounted loops for \emph{that same} parameter and weakly depend on the loops of the others.
+For example, in Fig.~\ref{fig:yukawa_th_unc} different loop configurations are grouped by the number of loops for the Yukawa couplings taken into account: $111$ stays aside from others being the only considered configuration with one loop RGE for $a_t$ and $a_b$, then there is almost identical behavior of $222$ and $321$ with two loops for the Yukawa couplings, and the last group consisting of $333$, $432$, and $433$ with three-loop Yukawa RGEs.
+This same logic is applicable to all other \MSbar\ couplings.
+One can also see the similar grouping of the theoretical uncertainty bands in Fig.~\ref{fig:bc_uncertanties} below.

 Now, to quantify the theoretical uncertainty $a(\mu_0)$, we take the maximum and minimum values, ($\text{max}_\text{th}$ and $\text{min}_\text{th}$), of the considered parameters $a^{\to\mu_0}$ (see Table.~\ref{tab:theorerr}).